ElliottMeydan/ElliottMeydan/README.md

 ## Hi there 👋
-### My name is Elliott, I am a student at Leeds Beckett University.
+### My name is Elliott, I am a student at Leeds Beckett University, studying Computer Science.
 I am an aspiring software developer.
 ### Knowledgeable in:
 * Python
 * Luau
-## Currently studying Computer Science.
+## Heavy Metal and Video Game enjoyer :)